Daily Mile 'significantly improves health'

 An initiative to get schoolchildren to walk or run a mile every day leads to significant improvements in their health, according to a study.

-The Daily Mile scheme was originally the brainchild of a Scottish head teacher.
+The Daily Mile scheme was originally the brainchild of a Scottish head teacher who started it in 2012.

 University researchers have compared the health of children at a primary school which takes part in the scheme with those at a school which does not.